100% Locally Owned, Independent and Free

 Do you have a news tip?
 Click here to send to our news team.

-Rabbi Oshy Goodman, who leads the Jewish community on the Sunshine Coast, says they are “in shock and very shaken”.
+The leader of the Jewish community on the Sunshine Coast says they are “in shock and very shaken” by Sunday’s terror attack in Sydney.

-Rabbi Goodman’s friend and colleague Rabbi Eli Schlanger was among those killed on Sunday night.
+Rabbi Goodman’s friend and colleague Rabbi Eli Schlanger was among the 15 people killed.

 “He had a friend up here who owned a house and he would come up here to spend time in that home.
 I would join them, a great friendship was formed, with his children as well,” Rabbi Goodman said.